loursblancgithub/Digital-Methods-Python-Programs/README.md

 # Digital Methods Python Programs
- A set of python scripts that approximate values using Euler's, Heun's and Runge-Kutta method.
+ A set of python scripts that approximate values with a defined number of points using Euler's, Heun's or Runge-Kutta method and outputs them in a csv file